timtroendle/peoples-preferences/README.md

 You can also run certain parts only by using other `snakemake` rules; to get a list of all rules run `snakemake --list`.

-To generate a PDF of the dependency graph of all steps, and if you have `dot` installed, run:
+To generate a PDF of the dependency graph of all steps `build/dag.pdf` run:

-    snakemake --rulegraph | dot -Tpdf > dag.pdf
+    snakemake dag

 ## Run on a cluster